MieuxVoter/majority-judgment-offline-urn-android/README.md

 This Android app is available on [F-Droid](https://f-droid.org/en/packages/com.illiouchine.jm).

-This is the recommended way to install, as you'll benefit from automatic updates.
+> This is the **recommended way to install**, as you'll benefit from automatic updates.

 ### Google Play